mwiecksosa/mwiecksosa.github.io/index.md

 **News**
 - May 2026: I'll be giving a 20-minute talk at the International Workshop in Sequential Methodologies at American University (June 1-4).
 - April 2026: I was awarded the DeGroot-Goel Fellowship for 2026 by the Statistics faculty.
-- April 2026: I successfully proposed my thesis, which is about prediction with transformers, estimation of time series models, and inference for dependence relationships.
+- April 2026: I successfully proposed my thesis.
+The proposed work focuses on transformers and prediction for nonstationary time series.